Batmobile: The Batman

 In the animated series The Batman, the Batmobile resembled a sports coupe with multiple jet exhaust slits protruding from the back bumper.
 In the third season episode "RPM", this Batmobile was wrecked beyond repair, and Batman completed a prototype design that included a Wayne Industries 'EXP' power generator.
 This Batmobile was longer and had a lower profile with only one triangular jet exhaust coming from the rear of the car resembling the one from Batman: The Animated Series.
 At the end of the episode, Batman remarks that due to the Batmobile EXP's success, it is a 'keeper'.
 In the fourth season, the episode "Artifacts" explores Gotham City in the year 2027, looking back from 3027, complete with a new tank-like Batmobile reminiscent of Frank Miller's design for the Batmobile in The Dark Knight Returns.

 Scooby Doo and Guess Who?

-The Batmobile makes its appearance in the episode "What a Night, for a Dark Knight!".
+The Batmobile appears in the episode "What a Night, for a Dark Knight!".
 It is based on the first live-action television series from 1966 to 1968.